India extends telecoms gear quota for state-run ITI; shares jump

-NEW DELHI Jan 15 India's cabinet has extended until September a requirement for its two state telecommunication carriers to buy part of their equipment from state-run telecoms gear maker ITI Ltd, sending the company's shares as much as 13 percent higher.
+NEW DELHI The cabinet has extended until September a requirement for its two state telecommunication carriers to buy part of their equipment from state-run telecoms gear maker ITI Ltd (ITEL.NS), sending the company's shares as much as 13 percent higher.

 For products made by ITI, the two carriers must buy at least 30 percent of their requirement from the company.